Chart Color Schemes

 Tarragindi features high concentrations of family households and group households, with a higher-than-average median household size

 Family households account for 79.1% of all households, including 44.6% couples with children, 23.3% couples without children, and 9.5% single parent families.
-Non-family households make up the remaining 20.9%, with lone person households at 16.7% and group households comprising 4.2%.
-The median household size is 2.9 people, larger than the Greater Brisbane average of 2.6.
+Non-family households make up the remaining 20.9%, consisting of 16.7% lone person households and 4.2% group households.
+The median household size is 2.9 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households